paramvir3/Transformers-ACE/README.md

 ## The main problem

 a.
-Energies converge, not forces
+Transfomer block improves force learning
 b.
-Transfomer block improves force learning

-c.
 Number of trainable parameters should stay closer to dataset to avoid overfitting